3D Dual-Fusion: Dual-Domain Dual-Query Camera-LiDAR Fusion for 3D Object Detection: Experiments

-\textbf{Analysis of DDA Behavior.} Table \ref{table:abl_num_encoder_layer} shows the performance trend according to the number of decoder layers.
+Table \ref{table:abl_num_encoder_layer_kitti} and Table \ref{table:abl_num_encoder_layer_nus} show the performance trend with respect to the number of decoder layers on KITTI {\it validation} set and nuScenes {\it validation} set, respectively.
 In the KITTI dataset, performance gradually improves as the number of layers increases to 4.
 We could not try more than 4 layers due to limitation of GPU memory.
-This shows that the dual domain feature fusion gradually improves the performance over multiple attention layers.
-In the nuScenes dataset, the performance drastically improves in the first layer and then stops to improve after the second attention layer.
+In the nuScenes dataset, the performance rapidly improves in the first two layers and stops afterwards.
+This shows that our dual-query attention progressively refines the quality of the features used for 3D object detection.

-Table \ref{table:abl_query_type} compares our dual-query with the single camera query.
-When a single camera query is used, the mask offset and weights are determined by the single query.
-Then, the deformable attention is simply added to the voxel features without a gated fusion.
-Note that the dual-query outperforms the single query by 2.4\% in mAP and 0.9\% in NDS on nuScenes.
+Table \ref{table:abl_query_type} compares our dual-query with the {\it single camera query}.
+The {\it single camera query} implies that only camera queries are updated through deformable attention.
+Specifically, the deformable mask offset and weights are determined by the camera queries only.
+Without the gated fusion, DDA produces the updated camera queries by adding the output of deformabe attention to the voxel queries.
+Note that the dual-query outperforms the {\it single camera query} by 2.4\% in mAP and 0.9\% in NDS on nuScenes.

 In Table \ref{table:abl_dda_fm}, we investigate the benefit of using the gated fusion block in DDA.
 We compare different query fusion methods: 1) concatenation, 2) summation, and 3) gated fusion.
 We observe that the gated fusion block achieves a significant performance gain over other two query fusion methods.